21967284/Learn-Networking/README.md

 # A Journey Through the TCP/IP Model

-Written by Alex Wyatt and Angel Thanur
+Written by [Alex Wyatt](https://github.com/227345554) and [Angel Thanur] (https://github.com/21967284).

 ##Project Brief

 This app was developed as a part of CITS3403 (Agile Web Development).
-The Task was to write a web application that simulates a learning experience on any topic, applies some assessment and feedback of these learning at the end.
+The task was to write a web application that simulates a learning experience on any topic, applies some assessment and feedback of these learning at the end.

 The app was written using HTML, CSS, JavaScript (AJAX, Jquery, bootstrap) and Python(Flask).